Emelieh21/railax-take-it-easy/README.md

 The goal of this project is to collect data from a sound sensor and implements it with other (travel) data (weekday, time, segment, etc.) so eventually predictions can be made on how busy/quite your next trip will be.
 For this we want to use data from the Deutsche Bahn API, sound sensors (fora "real world" proof of concept), R (to process/represent data) and C/Adruino (electronics).

-_This project is a result of the DB Mindbox Hackathon Berlin 12-13 May of 2017._
+_This project was developed during the [DB Open Data Hackathon](https://www.mindboxberlin.com/index.php/db-hackathon-may-2017.html), which took place in the Mindbox facilities, in Berlin 12-13 May of 2017._

 ## Solution Architecture